felipeowen/test/README.md

 2. npm run serve
 ```

-to test editing data, change homeworld with vue devtools open. you should see the vals in vuex change
+to test editing data, navigate to /people and change homeworld with vue devtools open. you should see the vals in vuex change